Product

 Memory: does it remember the customer, or just the message?

-A chatbot starts every turn from zero.
-An agent carries state: who the customer is, what they have ordered, what they have asked about before, what the last human said.
+An AI chatbot starts every turn from zero.
+An AI agent carries state: who the customer is, what they have ordered, what they have asked about before, what the last human said.

 Stateless conversations break in obvious places.
 The customer asks about their order in chat.
 They follow up by email two days later.
 The chatbot has no idea this is the same person, with the same order, asking the same question.
 So it asks them to repeat the order number, the email, and the issue.
 By the third repeat, the customer is on the phone with your retention team or writing the review you do not want.